 Considering that there are so many different moving parts in any given supply chain, there is always a chance of something going wrong.
-It could be something has big as a supply truck breaking down, which means you store doesn't reach your stores in time to sell.
+It could be something as big as a supply truck breaking down, which means your store doesn't reach your stores in time to sell.
 Or it could be as small as a merchandiser not interested in unpacking a few boxes.

-A major store closing down is a huge consequence of poor inventory control.
+A well-known store closing down is a consequence of poor inventory control.
 You only need to look at the news around Target Canada a few years ago to confirm that.
 Of course, such an event isn't a daily occurrence.

-The bigger damage happens every single day: dropped baskets.
-Otherwise known as abandoned shopping baskets, it happens when a shopper walks into your store, looks for a product but can't find it, and so walks out your store mid-shop.
+The more significant damage happens every single day: dropped baskets.
+Otherwise known as abandoned shopping baskets, it happens when a shopper walks into your store, looks for a product but can't find it, and so walks out of your store mid-shop.
 And it doesn't matter if it's just one item or a few they can't find.

 As a result, whenever they go looking for the product they couldn't find at your store, they'll have it in the back of their mind that you probably don't stock it.
-Even if you do.
+That's even if you do.

-By not communicating properly when planning your inventory, there is a disconnect between the stock you want to arrive at your store, and the stock that actually arrives.
+By not communicating when planning your inventory, there is a disconnect between the stock you want to arrive at your store and the stock that arrives.
 The consequences of this confusion should be obvious: you'll either not have enough stock in your stores or you'll be overstocked.

-On the other hand, in overstocking your stores, you're essentially putting dead stock in your store room.
+On the other hand, in overstocking your stores, you're putting dead stock in your storeroom.
 Also known as obsolete inventory, that's the stock you can't sell.
 And since you've already paid full price for this stock, you'll end up losing (and wasting) your money.
-Plus, all of this dead stock is taking up valuable space that could be used for products that are actually selling and making you money.
+Plus, all of this dead stock is taking up valuable space that you could use for products that are selling and making you money.

-Considering the fact that everything around your supply chain is mostly, if not all, out of your control, it's recommended that you have a backup plan in place.
+Considering that everything around your supply chain is mostly, if not all, out of your control, it's recommended that you have a backup plan in place.

-Regardless of how big or small you are, you must seriously consider having a backup supplier.
+Regardless of how large or small you are, you must consider having a backup supplier.

 As for the complexity of the plan, it can be simple.
 So long as it can help you where the supply chain breaks, it should be okay.

-Before you begin planning what inventory to stock, it's necessary to ensure you have a way to track, measure.
+Before you begin planning what inventory to stock, it's necessary to ensure you have a way to track and measure.

-For such a plan to work, it also needs to come from the top (Head Office) and filter all the way down to your store level where it will be implemented.
+For such a plan to work, it also needs to come from the top (Head Office) and filter down to your store level to implement it.

 How do you ensure it will work as initially outlined?
-Simple: once the plan arrives at store level, it's the responsibility of the store manager to implement it.
+Simple: once the plan arrives at the store, it's the responsibility of the store manager to implement it.
 Once done, they will inform Head Office and provide evidence if need be.

 Your supply chain must be spatially aware at all times.
 What that simply means is your replenishment engine needs to know exactly how much space is available on your shelf.

-For inventory control, it's important that all your systems are talking to each other.
+For inventory control, all your systems must be talking to each other.